-3. Results
+3. RESULTS

 For particular input specifications, the contrast transmission produced by aberrated eye and treated eye with CL was observed from MTF metric and its graphical data as the focusing criterion.
-Spot diagram RMS and geometric EE (as a function of radius from centroid) were obtained at the same off-axis field and pupil Semi-Diameter to evaluate the retinal image quality.
+Spot diagram RMS and geometric EE (as a function of radius from centroid) were obtained at the same off-axis field and pupil Semi-Diameter for the retinal image quality evaluation.

-3.1.
-MTF response
+3.1 MTF Response

 Maximum MTF values were set at 30 Cycles/mm as the optimum contrast area.
-5-degree off-axis tangential component of MTF measured at 555 nm monochromatic light and polychromatic light ranging from 470-650 nm for both models.
+5-degree offaxis tangential component of MTF measured at 555 nm monochromatic light and polychromatic light ranging from 470-650 nm for both models.
 MTF curves refer to the retinal image contrast, illustrated in Figure (2).
-The blue dashed line represents L&B eye model when the system operated at white light, exhibits an averaged MTF \pm Standard Deviation (SD) of 0.8 ± 0.06 , it is diminished quickly than that produced by the monochromatic light (0.9 \pm 0.05).
-This is because of the introduced spherical and chromatic aberrations when the pupil diameter (PD) is enlarged to 4 mm from its optimal size.
-The generated spherical aberration in L&B model (blue soild line) was the reason of MTF degradation, which means focusing the light in a large spot on the retina and the photoreceptors has recieved a low amount of light.
-The best vision improvement as a function of frequency response was achieved when applying the contact lens especially in L&B model when a monochromatic light was applied, in this case, BHESP/PA/Al CL eliminated the generated spherical aberration by focusing the incoming rays at the same point on the retina and this is clear from the solid red line of MTF, where the MTF value approached from 1.
+The blue dashed line represents the L&B eye model when the system operated at white light which exhibits an averaged MTF \pm Standard Deviation (SD) of 0.8 \pm 0.06.
+It diminished quickly than that produced by the monochromatic light (0.9 ± 0.05) .
+This is due to the exposure of the spherical and chromatic aberrations when the pupil diameter (PD) is enlarged to 4 mm from its optimal size.
+The generated spherical aberration in L&B model (blue solid line) was the reason of MTF degradation, which means focusing the light in a large spot on the retina caused the photoreceptors to receive a low amount of light.
+The best vision improvement as a function of frequency response was achieved when applying the contact lens, especially in L&B model when a monochromatic light was applied.
+In this case, BHESP/PA/Al CL eliminated the generated spherical aberration by focusing the incoming rays at the same point on the retina which is clear from the solid red line of MTF, where the MTF value approached from 1.
 Thus, this aberrated eye is corrected with aspherical low dispersion BHESP/PA/Al CL.
-MTF response of corrected eye raised for both light sources.
-The highest MTF curve represented by the red solid line, realized by 555 nm (0.92 \pm 0.04) of the inserted CL.
+MTF response of the corrected eve raised for both light sources.
+The highest MTF curve represented by the red solid line, realized by 555 nm (0.92 ± 0.04) of the inserted CL.
 A slight decrease in image contrast was obtained when the CL is operated at white light of mean MTF = 0.9 ± 0.05 .
-Typically, human eye cut off frequency exceeds the ability to precieve the higher frequencies due to the generated aberrations and the scatter resulting in ocular media.
-Cut off frequencies of MTF curves for all cases are given in Table 3 in Cycle/mm units and its conversion to the Cycle/degree units based on Equation 3.
+Typically, human eye cut-off frequency exceeds the ability to perceive the higher frequencies due to the generated aberrations and the scatter resulting in ocular media.
+Cut-off frequencies of MTF curves for all cases are given in Table 3 in Cycle/mm units and its conversion to the Cycle/degree units based on Equation 3.
 Image simulation illustrated in Figure (3) explains the impact of doped lenses in both cases at 555 nm and polychromatic light on image quality.
-Less Image contrast obtained as the spatial frequency getting higher, in addition to the generated off-axis and on-axis aberrations obtained by the free-lenses eye (Figures 3.a. and 3.c).
-Which improved after the CL was applied (Figures 3.b. and 3.d.).
+Less Image contrast obtained as the spatial frequency increases in addition to the generated off-axis and on-axis aberrations obtained by the free-lenses eye (Figures 3.a. and 3.c) which improved after the CL was applied (Figures 3.b. and 3.d.).